wennj/bmnpv-haplotype-determination/README.md

-# A workflow for linking Nanopore reads using single nucleotide variants (SNV) to reconstruct genomic haplotypes
+# A workflow for linking Nanopore reads using single nucleotide variants (SNV) to reconstruct genomic haplotypes of large dsDNA viruses

 The figures and content in this repository are derived from the following publication: